EnigmaCurry/code-smore/README.md

 ```
 ## --morse expects text to already be morse encoded:
-$ echo "Hello World" | code-smore read --text | code-smore read --morse --wpm 10
+$ echo "Hello World" | code-smore send --text | code-smore send --morse --wpm 10
 ```

-## Listen and decode audio
+## Receive and decode audio

 > **Note:** This feature is supported on Linux pipewire enabled systems only.

-code-smore can listen to any other programs running on your computer and can decode morse code audio from them.
+code-smore can receive to any other programs running on your computer and can decode morse code audio from them.

 ```
-code-smore listen --wpm 20
+code-smore receive --wpm 20
 ```

 code-smore will listen to the monitor of your default sound device in